sandeepvenkataram/BarcodeCounter2/README.md

 Minimize the number of PCR cycles used to generate the amplicons.
 More cycles = more chances for sequence errors and jack-potting events causing individual barcodes to be over- or under-represented.
 If you need more template, run multiple independent reactions and then pool them together to minimize this effect.
 You should also use high-fidelity polymerases to reduce errors.

+# BarcodeExtractor

+This software is a modification of barcodeCounter, whose purpose is to extract barcodes from FASTA formatted sequence files.
+This software is primarily used to extract barcodes from Sanger sequencing of individual barcoded clones.

+# Required input arguments

+Users need to supply:
+1. An input FASTA file
+2. A sequence template, as defined in barcodeCounter
+3. An output directory